BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/README.md

 Files and documents useful for using the F1 laser at BARN, especially intended to support the Introduction to the F1 laser class.

+If you're taking the class, and have a laptop computer, you can install the software we will be using ahead of time.
+This will enable you to work along in the class more easily.
+(We have a small number of computers that will be available too.)

 # Useful Links

 To download this repository as a zip archive use this link: